-Hey, everybody.
-How’s it going?
-This is Darrin Goodman with Guitar Control, I want to teach you how to play Swing Life Away by Rise Against.
+Hey, how’s it going this is Darrin Goodman with Guitar Control, I want to teach you how to play “Swing Life Away” by Rise Against.
 This is a slightly different version from the original.
-I had a student that wanted to learn how to play this, and he was a fairly beginner, and so I wanted to try to make it a little bit more simpler.
-So, I listened to some different acoustic versions of this song and kind of made this arrangement of it to make it a little bit simpler for the strumming part of it.
+I had a student that wanted to learn this, he was a fairly beginner so I wanted to try to make it a little bit more simpler.
+So I listened to some different acoustic versions of this song and kind of made this arrangement of it to make it a little bit simpler for the strumming part of it.

 So we start that on measure three.
 We got … And then it just simply repeats.
 So, it does this whole sequence three times.

-And then, to a D. So, fourth string open, second fret of the third string with my second finger, third fret of the second string with my third finger, and second fret of the 1st string with my second finger.
-So, down, down, down, down, down.
-And then rest.

-Okay, so that’s the whole intro.
+And then, to a D. So, 4th string open, 2nd fret of the 3rd string with my second finger, 3rd fret of the 2nd string with my third finger, and 2nd fret of the 1st string with my second finger.
+So down, down, down, down, down.
+And then rest, that’s the whole intro.

-There is one other little thing that I want to show you in case you’re going to play this with a friend or something, is that, simultaneously, while you have the … And then, starting on the C there, we’ve got these natural harmonics the second guitar is doing.
-So, it’s the fifth fret of the 2nd string, the 5th fret of the 3rd string, and 5th fret of the fourth string.
+There is one other little thing I want to show you in case you’re going to play this with a friend or something simultaneously, while you have the … And then, starting on the C there, we’ve got these natural harmonics the 2nd guitar is doing.
+So, it’s the 5th fret of the 2nd string, the 5th fret of the 3rd string, and 5th fret of the 4th string.

-Now, you could just play a full on G chord.
+Now, you could play a full on G chord.
 It’s really not going to make that big of a difference.

 Now if you heard there, just a second ago, I kind of altered that strum.
 So, you can kind of just do whatever you want.
 You know, just kind of make it your own.
 You could be like just whatever you like, whatever you think sounds good.

 That’s one of the neat things about taking a song like this and kind of picking it apart and making it your own a little bit is that it gives you this freedom to kind of just do whatever you want in there, and you still catch the spirit of the song.

 All right, so for the chorus, we’ve just got the same chords that we did before.
 There is one new chord in there that we’ll look at here in just a second.

-So, this time here on that D, we’ve got the one, two, and three, and one, two, three, and one, two, three, and then you rest on two, three.
+So, this time on that D, we’ve got the 1, 2, and 3, and 1, 2, 3, and 1, 2, 3, and then you rest on 2, 3.